-Mixture should be quite thick, if it is still runny, boil off some of the liquids.
-Add lemon/lime juice and remove from heat, mix once and take out into serving dish.
+The mixture should be quite thick, if it is still runny, boil off some of the liquids.
+Add lemon/lime juice and remove from heat, mix once and take out into a serving dish.

 Serve with plenty of plain potato crisps, sev, ghatia, chevdo and chutneys of your choice, coconut chutney, Apple/ Mango Chutney and Green Chutney to choose from).